You Wouldn't Steal a Car: Copyright concerns

 It was reported that the music in the announcement was itself used without permission.
 However, one source disputes this, saying the reporting is the result of conflation regarding a different anti-piracy ad that used stolen music composed in 2006.

 The "ransom note" typeface used in the campaign was FF Confidential, designed by the Dutch typographer Just van Rossum.
 Reports arose in 2025 that the copy of the font used to design the commercial may not have been properly licensed.
-In April 2025, Sky News reported, via extraction from old campaign PDFs, that the actual font used was Xband-Rough, a widely-distributed pirated version of FF Confidential.
-Van Rossum was aware of the font Xband-Rough, but unaware that the advert has used the pirated font and described its use as "hilarious.”
+In April 2025, Sky News reported via extraction from old campaign PDFs that the actual font used was Xband-Rough, a widely-distributed pirated version of FF Confidential.
+Van Rossum was aware of the font Xband-Rough, but was unaware that the advert has used the pirated font and described its use as "hilarious".
+According to a different investigation by journalists, the pirated font was only in a domestic campaign by the British Federation Against Copyright Theft, who, contrary to popular belief, had no involvement in the making of the original PSA.
 The Federation responded by saying that everyone involved in the creation of the announcement was no longer at the organization.
-According to a different investigation by journalists, the pirated font was only in a domestic campaign by the British Federation Against Copyright Theft, who had no involvement in the making of the original PSA.

 In popular culture

 The advertisement has been parodied in Internet memes, including those using the phrase "You wouldn't download a car."

 In 2007, The IT Crowd episode "Moss and the German" parodied the advertisement, mirroring its initial points before comparing copyright infringement to increasingly ludicrous crimes and consequences.
 Finlo Rohrer of the BBC considered this version to be "perhaps the best known" of over 100 parodies of the ad that had been created by 2009.
 In 2021, the old domain name used by the campaign (piracyisacrime.com) was purchased and redirected to a YouTube upload of the parody, possibly inspired by a Reddit discussion.

 An advertisement for the 2008 film Futurama: Bender's Game parodied the campaign by having Bender repeatedly interrupt the narrator to say he would do the crimes described.
 The advertisement was titled "Downloading Often Is Terrible", or "D.O.I.T".

-The Greens–European Free Alliance, in association with Rafilm, released their own parody version of the film to oppose the media industry and government views on existing copyright laws, as well as to educate the public on alternative views about intellectual property.
+The Greens–European Free Alliance, in collaboration with Rafilm, released their own parody version of the film to oppose the media industry and government views on existing copyright laws, as well as to educate the public on alternative views about intellectual property.

 In 2017, The Juice Media produced a controversial parody of the video for Australia Day.
 The video compared the celebration of Australia Day, which marks the arrival of the First Fleet and is often referred to as "Invasion Day" by Indigenous Australians, to celebrating the Nazis' Final Solution, dropping the atomic bomb on Hiroshima and the September 11 attacks.

 "You wouldn't screenshot an NFT" is a variant of the "You wouldn't steal a car" meme that satirizes non-fungible tokens, based on the idea that the ease of making digital copies of the work of art associated with an NFT undermines the value of purchasing the NFT.